LastPilot/PetMobileApp/README.md

 # PetMobileApp

 Android Mobile Application where a Owner-user can make a profile for their pets.

-Regular-users can reserve a time slot to play with Owner-user's pets.
+Regular-users can look for pets available for adoption in their zipcode.

-Features include profile searching, time-slotting, and matching.
+Features include adopt feature and offer feature.